DasMoge124/student/_posts/2024-01-11-Individual_Review.md

 ## Java Exploits:
 Probably my favorite lesson.
 I actually review what I previously learned in the CTF Club.
 At that time I learned more about how SQL injections work and the applications of each SQL Injection.
 For example, vulnerable websites being vulnerable to pipe linux commands within their websites:
 - [Link](https://dasmoge124.github.io/student/2023/12/08/JavaExploitsStudent_IPYNB_2_.html)
+- Now I have learned a lot more.
 ## Hashmaps:
 ### One thing I have learned is that hashmaps function similar to python arrays in terms of adding and removing, but instead of appending you use add.
 - [Link](https://dasmoge124.github.io/student/2023/12/13/HashmapsHashsetsCollections_IPYNB_2_.html)